Clayton Redwood home

 • Sealed duct system

-3 ENERGY STAR is a registered trademark owned by the U.S. Environmental Protection Agency
+ENERGY STAR® is a registered trademark owned by the U.S. Environmental Protection Agency.
+DOE Zero Energy Ready Home™ is a registered trademark owned by the U.S. Department of Energy.